ibelem/webnnmeeting/README.md

 - Slower: WebGL (Will upgrade to WebGPU later)
 - Fastest: Web Neural Network (WebNN) API

 Mordern browsers including Google Chrome doesn't support WebNN API now, you can try WebGL backend automatically with your browser.

+### Optional

 If you are interested, please refer to [WebNN Chromium build repo](https://github.com/otcshare/chromium-src) and WIKI: